babolivier/install-party/README.md

 general:
   # Namespace to use when creating/listing the instances and DNS records.
   namespace: my-super-event
-  # DNS zone to create the DNS records on.
-  dns_zone: example.com
   # The version of Riot to install on the hosts.
   riot_version: v1.4.2